LiamDevLabs/VRCNext/README.md

 * See when you first meet someone and when you meet again!
 * See when you entered a specific instance or world so you can remember the moment!
-* See when you took a picture — never forget anything!
+* See when you took a picture.
+Never forget anything!
 * Keep track of your personal timeline in VRChat
 * **Friends Timeline:** See when your friends come online/offline, change their status, update their bio, or move between worlds — all in real time